A scalable system to measure contrail formation on a per-flight basis: Results and Discussion

 \subsection{Discussion}

-In this work we have matched a large number flights over a wide area to observed contrails.
+In this work we have matched a large number of flights over a wide area to observed contrails.
 Our method can be used to generate large datasets of contrails for further analysis, and could become the basis for a system of verifying contrail avoidance.

-Our results establish a benchmark for the performance on contrail prediction models while we hope aid in improving those models.
-An important step would be to forecasts of relative humidity at high altitudes.
+Our results establish a benchmark for the performance of contrail prediction models while we hope aiding in improving those models.
+An important step would be to improve forecasts of relative humidity at high altitudes.
 Alternatively, it may be possible to use our data to analyze and correct for possible biases in weather forecast data, or to use real-time observations of contrails to predict future contrail formation.
 Our method provides a way to measure whether approaches like these actually improve prediction accuracy.

-The values of the CBRF quoted above may also be artificially high due to errors in our detection model.
+The values of the CBPF quoted above may also be artificially high due to errors in our detection model.
 Other factors (such as the cost of mistakenly diverting aircraft {\it into} contrail formation regions) are also not considered here.
-A more detailed estimation of the CBRF would be a useful direction for future work.
-Caldiera et al.\cite{caldiera2021} reports that contrail avoidance has benefits 1000 times larger than its cost, so even with the CBRF reported here contrail avoidance using current technology is likely a high value climate change mitigation strategy.
+A more detailed estimation of the CBPF would be a useful direction for future work.
+Caldeira et al.\cite{caldiera2021} reports that contrail avoidance has benefits 1000 times larger than its cost, so even with the CBPF reported here contrail avoidance using current technology is likely a high value climate change mitigation strategy.

+Further improvements to the ADM system described here are possible.
+Improvements to contrail detection are discussed in Ng et al.~\cite{Ng2023}.
+The flight matching procedure can also be improved, especially in high flight density areas.
+A more detailed treatment of the case where multiple flights match the same contrail is desirable but difficult.
+An improved ground-truth flight-matching dataset would enable future progress.
+Such a dataset would not need to be as large as the one in this work (perhaps hundreds of flights, rather than hundreds of thousands), but would need to observe contrails closer to their formation time and confirm persistence by tracking them for a few hours.
+Ground-based cameras might be one way to build such a dataset.